-Pupils are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated.
+Pupils are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated including an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring.

 24. Child on child Abuse (Child on Child) incl Sexual violence and sexual harassment